This Video About The Navy's Decaying Shipyards Makes Its 355 Ship Goal Seem Laughable

 You can read the full report here, but suffice it to say this damning review puts the Navy's ability to sustain a 355 ship Navy in question, that is if it can actually procure one.
 As we have learned all too well, continued high-tempo operational rates and further deferred maintenance will only magnify the issue.

 The solution to the issue is creating a realistic direct investment structure for these facilities that targets long-term usability over short-term fixes.
-Without really tackling the problem the Navy can buy all the ships it wants but it won't be able to keep them operational, and this especially affects the US nuclear submarine and aircraft carrier fleets, both of which are set to grow in the near term and are absolutely critical to national security.
+Without really tackling the problem the Navy can buy all the ships it wants, but it won't be able to keep them operational.
+This especially affects the US nuclear submarine and aircraft carrier fleets, both of which are set to grow in the near term and are absolutely critical to national security.

 The big questions that the report doesn't address are not only how did the Navy's shipyards even get to this state of decay, but how on earth did the Navy brass think they could sustain their 355 ship fleet without emergency investments into them?
 Was this just nearsighted incompetence or an attempt for a handout to the shipbuilding industry on a massive scale?